mozilla/smart_autofill/README.md

 # Smart Autofill
 Autofill HTML Tag Detection

-Information about the model can be found here: https://huggingface.co/vazish/mobile_bert_autofill
+Information on the model can be found here: https://huggingface.co/vazish/mobile_bert_autofill

 ## Requirements
 First do the following steps to set up the virtual env and install the requirements,